 Tolerance is the need to take more of a drug to achieve a certain level of intoxication.
-Generally speaking, tolerance develops with prolonged use of a substance as the body adapts to its presence.
+Tolerance develops with prolonged use of a substance as the body adapts to its presence.
 As tolerance builds, an individual has to increase their dosage to feel the same effects.
-Well it’s not fully understood how marijuana works to create a tolerance, it likely involves both psychological and physiological factors.
+It’s not fully understood how marijuana works to create a tolerance, it likely involves both psychological and physiological factors.
+Getting rid of marijuana addiction is a complicated process requiring professional assistance.

 A high tolerance to marijuana can be problematic for a number of reasons, especially with the potent strains now available.
 Higher doses increase the likelihood of side effects or weed-related health issues and can trigger episodes of psychosis in some people.
 Frequent smoking or vaping of cannabis can also cause respiratory problems with long-term use.
 Let’s take a closer look at the dangers of developing a tolerance to marijuana and what it can mean for an individual’s health.